EvictionLab/eviction-lab-website/content/eviction-tracking/philadelphia-pa.md

 Starting in April 2021, Philadelphia landlords were required to participate in the city's eviction diversion program before filing for eviction for non-payment of rent.

-More detail on eviction protections in Philadelphia can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/pa/).

 {{</ report_intro >}}